codemonkeysio/code-monkeys-blog/docs/resources/index.md

 </div>

-If you're interested in learning about the process of building, programming, and maintaining websites and web applications using HTML, CSS, JavaScript, TypeScript, etc., then be sure to check out these resources.
+To learn about the process of building, programming, and maintaining websites and web applications using HTML, CSS, JavaScript, TypeScript, etc., then be sure to check out these resources.

 </div>